 This Panel is established by the Place Scrutiny Committee and has a role in scrutinising the appropriateness and effectiveness of the strategies and policies of external partners, including but not limited to the police, the Probation Service, the Fire and Rescue Authority and transport providers and to review performance.

 The Health Scrutiny Committee has a key role in scrutinising the planning, delivery and performance of local health services and in discharging the Council's functions relating to section 244 of the National Health Service Act 2006 and the local authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) regulations 2013

 The Council’s Health Scrutiny Committee is a participant of the ONEL JHOSC, which was established in 2006 by the London Borough Councils of Barking and Dagenham, Havering, Redbridge and Waltham Forest to scrutinise any matters relating to the planning, provision and operation of health services that affect 2 or more boroughs in outer north east London.
 It is scheduled to meet quarterly.

 Wherever possible, scrutiny of a matter will take place within one scrutiny body in order to prevent duplication.

 It is very important that scrutiny reflects local needs.
 In order to do this, we would encourage members of the public to get involved by:

 - taking part in consultations

-Scrutiny reviews, often referred to as working groups, are time limited Councillor-led investigations into selected topics.
-Working groups add significantly to a Committee / Panel’s ability to scrutinise particular policy or service areas and how this will impact on the performance of local services.
+Also known as ‘scrutiny reviews’ or ‘scrutiny working groups’, task and finish groups are time-limited, Councillor-led investigations into selected topics which significantly contribute to a committee/panel’s ability to scrutinise particular policies or service areas and make recommendations that will impact on the delivery and performance of local services.